d3kryption/narrative-documentation/docs/common-ui/index.md

 - It keeps your packaged game size smaller since all fonts and icons are stored in 1 plugin rather than having a bunch of duplicates

 <DiscordLink></DiscordLink>

+## Purchase

+You can download [Narrative Common UI here](https://www.unrealengine.com/marketplace/en-US/product/narrative-common-ui) from the Epic Marketplace.